30-Minute Korean Pumpkin Porridge (Hobakjuk)

 - Meanwhile, peel off the skin and remove the seeds in the center.
 Slice the pumpkin into large chunks.

 Step 2.
-Cooking Process
+Cook pumpkin

 - Put pumpkin pieces and sweet rice in a large soup pot and add 4 cups of water.
 Cover with a lid and bring it to boil over high heat.